 What are my options for changing how the popover looks and behaves?

-While you can't edit the popover as easily as you can edit a Salesforce page, you have a number of options for how this works.
+While you can't edit the popover as easily as you can edit a Salesforce page, you have several options for how this works.

 Can I edit the item in its Salesforce page instead of in the popover?

-Some users have very detailed pages for editing their events and would rather just use those instead of DayBack's popover.
+Yes.
+Some users have very detailed pages for editing their events and would rather use those instead of DayBack's popover.

 You have two options for this:

-- You can set this up as a Custom Action so that users first see the event popover and then have a button in the popover's drawer that will take them to the item's own Salesforce page.
-You'll see an action already setup like this for the objects DayBack shows by default (Activities, Campaigns, etc.)
+- First, you can set this up as a Custom Action to first see the event popover and then have a button in the popover's drawer that will take them to the item's own Salesforce page.
+You'll see a button already set up like this for the objects DayBack shows by default (Activities, Campaigns, etc.)

-- Alternately you can hijack the popover entirely and have DayBack go right to an item's Salesforce page when you click on an item in the calendar.
+- Alternately you can bypass the popover entirely and have DayBack go right to an item's Salesforce page when you click on an item in the calendar.

 You'll find step-by-step instructions for setting up both of these approaches here: How can I jump to my record in Salesforce?

-Note that currently, this is not an option in DayBack for Salesforce 1: navigating to the records own Salesforce page only works in desktop browser versions of Salesforce.
+Note that currently, this is not an option in DayBack for Salesforce Mobile: navigating to the record's own Salesforce page only works in desktop browser versions of Salesforce.

 What if I want to work in *my* event in a layout instead of a popover?

 No problem.
 You can configure DayBack to use your own layout instead of the popover, and you can specify a different configuration for each source in the calendar.
-(In DayBack's sample file, you'll see the calendar use a web viewer for "Sample Events" and a FileMaker layout for "To-Dos".)
+(In DayBack's sample file, you'll see the calendar uses a web viewer for "Sample Events" and a FileMaker layout for "To-Dos.")